frazr/UnexpandTabsOnPreSave/README.md

 # UnexpandTabsOnPreSave Sublime Text 3

+A Sublime Text plugin to automatically convert spaces to tab when a file is saved.

+# Installation
-Add plugin in Tools->New Plugin
+Create a plugin in Tools->New Plugin, save in Packages\User
-4 spaces will be replaces with tabs before save.